AsumVictor/endiAPI/RUN_BETA_USERS_SCRIPT.md

 ## Option 3: Using tsx directly

-If tsx is installed globally:
+If you have tsx installed globally:

 ```bash
 tsx src/scripts/create-beta-users.ts